-There is no difference in the curriculum between BVS and traditional schools.
-There is a significant difference in the flexibility offered to all BVS students in the way they can earn their courses/ credits online.
+There is no difference in the courses/standards between BVS and traditional schools.
+There is a significant difference in the flexibility and instructional delivery, changing the way BVS students can earn their courses/credits online.

 IS BVS LESS CHALLENGING THAN OTHER TRADITIONAL ACCREDITED HIGH SCHOOLS?